Legal fiction: Adoption

+Child adoption is a legal fiction in that the adoptive parents become the legal parents, notwithstanding the lack of a biological relationship.
 Once an order or judgment of adoption is entered, the biological parents become legal strangers to the child, legally no longer related nor with any rights related to the child.
 Conversely, the adoptive parents are legally considered to be parents of the adopted child.
 A new birth certificate reflecting this is issued, which is a legal fiction.